 Build this drink in your serving glass by first pouring in the simple syrup, followed by the bourbon, cucumber juice, and bitters.
 Add a little cracked ice and give a good stir.

-- To make the simple syrup, combine 1 part water with 2 parts sugar in a small saucepan with a few mint leaves.
+To make mint simple syrup, combine 1 cup water with 2 cups sugar in a small saucepan with 12-15 mint leaves.
 Bring to a boil and whisk until all sugar has dissolved.
-Let cool and remove mint leaves before using.
-We did 1 cup water, 2 cups sugar, and 12 - 15 mint leaves for this recipe.
+Let cool to room temperature, then strain out mint leaves before using.
+Store, sealed and refrigerated, for up to 3 weeks.

-- If you don't have a juicer, puree a cucumber in a food processor or blender before straining it to get the cucumber juice.
+If you don't have a juicer, puree a cucumber in a food processor or blender, then run it through a fine mesh strainer it to get the cucumber juice.